 Many geoprocessing tools have parameters that accept feature layers, raster layers, and table views.
-These parameter types support selections and other filters, including definition queries and time and range filters.
+Layers and tables support selections, highlights, and other filters, including definition queries and time and range filters.

 - Definition query—Defines a subset of features in a layer.
 A definition query filters the features retrieved from the dataset by the layer.